top of page

-Question: What Type of Garlic Grows Best in USDA Hardiness Zone 4 or Zone 5?
+Question: What Type of Garlic Grows Best in USDA Hardiness Zone 3, 4 and Zone 5?

 Answer: Hardneck Garlic.
 (Hardneck varieties of garlic are divided into eight groups: Porcelain, Rocambole, Purple Stripe, Glazed Purple Stripe, Marble Purple Stripe, Asiatic, Turban, and Creole (aka Mexican Purple).
 Hardneck cultivars (Allium sativum var. ophioscorodon) produce cloves that surround the base of a hard flower stalk.
 They grow well in environments that have cold winters.